NateEag/how-i-code/content/app-sandboxes.rst

 it runnable as a single command, and keep that command in the project's version control repository.

+Use that command to write a command that creates a working project sandbox.
+Keep that command in the project's version control repository.

+This makes it simple for a new team member to start working.

+Making and deploying builds also becomes simpler, paving the way for continuous integration, continuous deployment, and horizontal scaling.

 `Vagrant <https://www.vagrantup.com/>`__ automates creating and setting up virtual machines.
 It's an excellent tool for testing an app in an isolated environment, and thus for creating developer sandboxes.

-This makes it simple for a new team member to start working.

-Making and deploying builds also becomes simpler, paving the way for continuous integration, continuous deployment, and horizontal scaling.

 When testing network services with Vagrant, use DHCP for networking, set the VM's hostname to :code:`${project}-${username}-${id}`, and have your